Permutation twisted cohomology, remixed: Preliminaries: Endotrivial complexes and Borel-Smith functions

-\section{Borel-Smith functions and representation spheres}
+\subsection{Borel-Smith functions and representation spheres}

-We begin by considering the topological properties of the main characters of our story, the endotrivials arising from genuine real representations, i.e. representations spheres.
-Such endotrivials come from objects of higher structure; they arise from chain complexes of free modules over the orbit category $\Gamma_G$, and in particular, their differentials are augmentation homomorphisms which are well-behaved with respect to local-global considerations.
-We discuss this now.
+Borel-Smith functions initially arose not in the context of representation theory, but equivariant topology.
+To close out our preliminaries, we consider their origin: representation spheres, following \cite{tD87}.

-\begin{definition} We say that a superclass function $f$ is \textit{effective} or if the following holds: if $K \leq H$ are subgroups of $G$, then $f(K) \geq f(H)$.
-That is, $f$ is monotonically decreasing with respect to the post of subgroups of $G$.
-Similarly, we say that an endotrivial $C$ is \textit{effective} if its corresponding h-mark function $h_C$ is effective. \end{definition}
+\begin{definition} We say that a superclass function $f$ is \textit{effective} if the following holds: if $K \leq H$ are subgroups of $G$, then $f(K) \geq f(H)$.
+That is, $f$ is monotonically decreasing with respect to the poset of subgroups of $G$.
+We say that an endotrivial $C$ is \textit{effective} if its corresponding h-mark function $h_C$ is effective. \end{definition}

-This choice of terminology will become clear in the sequel.
 We first recall some important facts about Borel-Smith functions.
-Let $G$ be a nilpotent group and $F$ a field.
+Let $G$ be a group and $F$ a field.
 Given a $FG$-module $V$, the \textit{dimension function} associated to $V$ is the superclass function If $F$ has characteristic 0, this induces a group homomorphism $R_F(G) \to \on{CF}(G)$.
-When $F = \R$, topologists may write $RO(G)= R_\R(G)$, as a representation sphere is nothing more than a one-point compactification of a real representation.
+When $F = \R$, it is common to write $\on{RO}(G)= R_\R(G)$, where $\on{RO}(G)$ denotes the Grothendieck ring of \emph{representation spheres}, i.e., 1-point compactifications of real representations (see \cite[Page 12]{tD87}).
+In this case, the dimension function is equivalently computing the dimension of the representation sphere $S^{V^H} = (S^V)^H$ of $V^H$.